 Yes.
-Chocolate is a comfort food that can benefit your baby in more than one ways.
-Here are a few::
+Chocolate is a comfort food that can benefit your baby in more than one way.
+Here are a few:

-- Supports brain functions: Compounds called flavanols, naturally found in chocolate, help boost memory function while also improving general cognitive capabilities (4).
+- Supports brain functions: Compounds called flavanols, naturally found in chocolate, can help boost memory function while also improving general cognitive capabilities (3).

 - Reduces bad cholesterol levels: You may not worry about cholesterol in babies!
-But it is still good to know that consumption of chocolate can reduce the levels of LDL cholesterol (the “bad” cholesterol) and increase HDL cholesterol (the “good” cholesterol).
+But it is still good to know that consumption of chocolate can support the reduction of LDL cholesterol level (the “bad” cholesterol) and increase HDL cholesterol (the “good” cholesterol).
 However this evidence is found with dark chocolate.